Health care procedures

 School health care procedures are implemented within a framework provided by the Work Health and Safety Act, 2011 and the Common Law.

-Where training is needed, it is essential for all staff who are likely to be called upon to administer prescribed medication or health care procedures in an emergency be appropriately trained by a suitable qualified person.
+Where training is needed, it is essential for all staff who are likely to be called upon to administer medication or health care procedures in an emergency be appropriately trained by a suitable qualified person.
 Anaphylaxis training and e-Emergency Care are mandatory for all permanent, temporary and casual school based staff.

-In an emergency, a staff member administers prescribed medication or health care procedures to a student in accordance with his or her training and agreements documented in the emergency care section of the student's individual health care plan.
+In an emergency, a staff member administers medication or health care procedures to a student in accordance with his or her training and agreements documented in the emergency care section of the student's individual health care plan.

-Except in an emergency, staff administer prescribed medication or health care procedures to students on a voluntary basis and are trained to do so.
+Except in an emergency, staff administer medication or health care procedures to students on a voluntary basis and are trained to do so.

-Should a student be injured or made ill as a result of the administration of prescribed medication or health care procedures by a member of staff, the staff member is protected by the legal principle of vicarious liability in relation to personal injury proceedings.
+Should a student be injured or made ill as a result of the administration of medication or health care procedures by a member of staff, the staff member is protected by the legal principle of vicarious liability in relation to personal injury proceedings.

 This means that unless the staff member has deliberately injured the student, or behaved with reckless disregard for the student's safety, the department will be liable for any injury caused by the negligence of the staff member.